Kong/kongponents/docs/components/table-view.md

 ### rowBulkAction

-Function for making selected rows unavailable for bulk actions selection conditionally.
+Function for controlling row selection (enabled vs. disabled).
+Helpful for making some rows unavailable for bulk actions selection.
 The function receives row value object as an argument and should return a boolean or an object with two parameters:

 ```ts
 type RowBulkAction = boolean | { disabled: boolean, disabledTooltip?: string }